 You’re quite welcome.

 We’ll have some extra content here on our website.
 We’ll have a recipe for béchamel sauce provided by #7.
-Since we’re trapped in the secret recording bunker for the forseeable future during this quarantine, when are you going to make me some béchamel sauce?
+Since we’re trapped in the secret recording bunker for the foreseeable future during this quarantine, when are you going to make me some béchamel sauce?

 Okay, you guys can’t see this on the radio, but she’s giving me the old double deuce, so let’s call it a day.

 (All corrections from the errata have been incorporated into this article, but not into the published audio.)